impopular-guy/rainfall/report_c.md

 <sub>**Figure 11** Time series plot for maximum seasonal rainfall with regression line for each season.</sub>

 #### Probability Distribution:
 From the histogram plots fitted with their respective best-fit probability distribution, it can be clearly seen that heavy rainfall(1500mm - 2000mm) has higher frequencies of occurence.
 Annual trends mostly follow normal distribution while monthly trends best fits to exponential distribution.

 <img src="https://github.com/impopular-guy/rainfall/blob/master/images/11dist1.svg" />

 <sub>**Figure 12** Histogram plot for total annual rainfall fitted with normal distribution.</sub>

 <img src="https://github.com/impopular-guy/rainfall/blob/master/images/12dist2.svg" />

 <sub>**Figure 13** Histogram plot for total rainy days in a year fitted with normal distribution.</sub>

 <img src="https://github.com/impopular-guy/rainfall/blob/master/images/13dist3.svg" />

 <sub>**Figure 14** Histogram plot for maximum rainfall for a year fitted with gamma distribution.</sub>

 <img src="https://github.com/impopular-guy/rainfall/blob/master/images/14dist5.svg" />

 <sub>**Figure 15** Histogram plot for no.of rainy days in a month fitted with exponential distribution.</sub>

 <img src="https://github.com/impopular-guy/rainfall/blob/master/images/15dist6.svg" />

-<sub>**Figure 16** Histogram plot for total monthly rainfall fitted with exponential distribution.<sub>
+<sub>**Figure 16** Histogram plot for total monthly rainfall fitted with exponential distribution.</sub>

 <img src="https://github.com/impopular-guy/rainfall/blob/master/images/16dist4.svg" />

 <sub>**Figure 17** Histogram plot for maximum monthly rainfall fitted with exponential distribution.</sub>

 ---

 ### CONCLUSIONS

 The rainfall characteristics especially variability and trend are necessary for the proper planning and management of water resources.
 This report deals with the study of long term rainfall trends for Guwahati station for the period 1988-2017.
 From the results of the time series analysis it can broadly concluded that:

 - There is a significant downward trend in the total annual rainfall and in the number of rainy days in a year.
 - A rising trend was observed in time series analysis for the maximum rainfall for a year.